Jibbow/DB-Wahlinformationssystem/WIS/backend/README.md

 =====

 ## Build Docker image
-The backend can also be packed into a docker image.
+The backend can also be packed into a highly optimized docker image.
 Just install docker and run the following command inside the `backend/` directory:
 ```
 docker build -t wis-backend .
 ```